 Similar to EPS helmets, EPP helmets undergo quality control checks to ensure they meet safety standards and specifications.

-EPP vs EPS Helmet: Which is Safer?
+EPP vs EPS Helmet: Which is Safer

 Aspect | EPP Helmet | EPS Helmet |